sandermak/branchandbound.net/_posts/2015-11-10-exploring-angular2.md

 So we have a component tree, components encapsulate data and can render themselves initially.
 Next question: how does anything get done?
 How do components interact with the user and each other?

 With AngularJS 1.x, you're used to 2-way databinding by default.
 In Angular2, by default data flows uni-directionally, from the root component to the children.
+We already saw an example of passing down data to child components through their attributes, which end up on component class members.
+This is a one-way street.
-You have two main ways of interacting between components: events, and shared components.
+You have two main ways of communicating between arbitrary, non-hierarchical components: events, and shared components.

 This example uses shared components.
 It is also possible to define custom events and trigger behavior throughout the component tree.
 However, not all custom events are propagated correctly yet in the alpha-versions I worked with.
+You will not find an example of using custom events in YouTube live!, but you can find more information in [this post](http://schwarty.com/2015/08/14/angular2-eventemitter-and-custom-event-name/).

 An example of shared components in action is playing a video in YouTube live.
 It's possible to start a video both from the playlist entries and the search results.